benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     new_graph = model.sample(graph)

 Looking at these two snippets the advantage of the API driven design is evident.
 First, one had to change the import of the sampler.
 Second, we needed to change the sampler construction and the default hyperparameters were already set.
 The public methods provided by ``RandomWalkSampler`` and ``ForestFireSampler`` are the same.
-A subsample is is returned by
+A subsample is returned by
 ``sample``.
-This allows for quick and minimal changes to the code when a sampling procedure performs poorly.
+This allows for quick and minimal changes to the code when a sampling procedure performs poorly and has to be replaced.

 Node sampling